Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Areas of rental properties that are impacted by Healthy Homes Standards.
+The areas of rental property that are affected through Healthy Homes Standard.
 Healthy Homes Standards in Te Mata include each:

 • Living Room